ndahn/HkbEditor/doc/guide.md

 Templates are small(ish) python scripts that can automate behavior edits.
 Each template must have a `run()` function which takes a *TemplateContext* object as its first argument.
 Templates are smart in the way that all additional arguments as well as the docstring are used for generating a dialog.

 The TemplateContext object provides various methods for creating and editing objects, events, variables and animations, create variable bindings, find specific objects, and so on.
-The API is *mostly* stable, so the best way to learn how to write templates is by looking at the [documentation] ***TODO*** as well as the already included templates and example.
+The API is *mostly* stable, so the best way to learn how to write templates is by looking at the documentation [here](hkb_editor/templates/context.py) and [here](hkb_editor/templates/common.py) as well as the already included templates and example.

 > As the names of state machines and CMSGs tend to change between games, most templates are game specific.
 There is some overlap between Elden Ring and Nightreign, but as of now this hasn't really been explored.